 How?
 Winston and Colburn won’t say except it was a lengthy process of trial and error that included 500 to 600 hot-fire tests over nine years.
 “We’d put the whole system together, change one thing and discover that, uh-oh, we’ve changed five things,” Colburn says.
 “It’s a process of learning.”

 Colburn and four employees, including an electronics technician who’s in charge of information technology and attitude-control software, have constructed Celestium’s rocket for less than $1 million.
 “We are trying to show what can be done with good old American ingenuity instead of just throwing money at it,” Winston says.

 For example, Colburn turned a flowerpot into a mold for a rocket nozzle extension.
 For tracking the vehicle during tests, electronics technician Mike Mittnacht purchased a microcontroller on Amazon.com and paired it with a commercial gyroscope-magnetometer-accelerometer chip and radio.

 Winston is funding the project after spending much of his life away from rocketry.
 He left graduate school at New York University in 1965, where he was studying rocket propulsion, to join the Manhattan jewelry business founded in 1932 by his father, Harry, who famously donated the Hope Diamond to the Smithsonian Institution in 1958.
-The younger Winston retired from the Harry Winston company in 2008 and now divides his time between Southern California, where he raises bees, and a biochemistry lab in New York state.
+The younger Winston retired from the Harry Winston company in 2008 and now divides his time between Southern California, where he raises bees, and a biochemistry lab at New York’s Stony Brook University.